-1 Scope
+1. Scope

-The IADC Space Debris Mitigation Guidelines describe existing practices that have been identified and evaluated for limiting the generation of space debris in the environment.
+The IADC space debris mitigation guidelines describe existing practices that have been identified and evaluated for limiting the generation of space debris in the environment.

-The Guidelines cover the overall environmental impact of the missions with a focus on the following:
+The guidelines cover the overall environmental impact of the missions with a focus on the following:

-- (1) Limitation of debris released during normal operations - (2) Minimisation of the potential for on-orbit break-ups - (3) Post-mission disposal - (4) Prevention of on-orbit collisions.
+- (1) Limitation of debris released during normal operations; - (2) Minimization of the potential for on-orbit break-ups; - (3) Post-mission disposal; - (4) Prevention of on-orbit collisions.

-2 Application
+2. Application

-The IADC Space Debris Mitigation Guidelines are applicable to mission planning and the design and operation of spacecraft and orbital stages that will be injected into Earth orbit.
+The IADC space debris mitigation guidelines are applicable to mission planning and the design and operation of spacecraft and orbital stages (defined here as space systems) that will be injected into Earth orbit.

-Organisations are encouraged to use these Guidelines in identifying the standards that they will apply when establishing the mission requirements for planned spacecraft and orbital stages.
+Organizations are encouraged to use these guidelines in identifying the standards that they will apply when establishing the mission requirements for planned space systems.

-Operators of existing spacecraft and orbital stages are encouraged to apply these guidelines to the greatest extent possible.
+Operators of existing space systems are encouraged to apply these guidelines to the greatest extent possible.

-3 Terms and definitions
+3. Terms and definitions